COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Image of cacti with colour bands](ExampleImages/cactibands.png)

-### Documentation
+## Documentation
 In addition to your code, you should complete the `Report.md` file found at the top level of this repo, addressing all questions.
 Images can be placed in the 'ReportImages' folder, also located at the top level of this repo.
 See `Report.md` for a description of each of these tasks.

 Please use a ruler when drawing, and ensure your drawings are clear.
 Marks may be deducted for messy or unclear drawings.

 ## Submission
 To submit your assignment, you must push this repo with your complete Java project and Report.
-When you have completed your project, label your final commit `Final Submission` so we know your project is ready to mark.
+When you have completed your project, make your final commit `Final Submission` so we know your project is ready to mark.
 Late submissions will be marked in accordance with the late assessment policy as outlined in the Unit Guide.

 To allow us to best evaluate your project, practice good version control habits of regular commits with clear and meaningful commit messages.